spikedengineering/svst/README.md

 A huge kudos to [@alphasensei](https://github.com/alphasensei) for doing the initial research and developing the proof of concept of what this library was at first.

-This is an attempt of bringing full static typing to Python and with this much more robust codebases.
+This is an attempt of bringing full-on static typing to Python and with this much more robust codebases.